Laetrile (amygdalin, vitamin B17)

 - Mandelonitrile beta glucuronide

 There is no scientific evidence to support claims that laetrile or amygdalin can treat cancer or any other illness.
 Despite this it has been promoted as an alternative cancer treatment.
-Alternative treatment means that people use it instead of conventional cancer treatment.
+Alternative treatment means that people use it instead of conventional cancer treatments such as cancer drugs or radiotherapy.
 The first use of laetrile as a treatment for cancer was in Russia in 1845, and it was used in the USA from the 1920s.

 In the 1970s, laetrile was widely promoted as an anti cancer agent either on its own or as part of a programme with a particular diet, high dose vitamin supplements, and pancreatic enzymes.
 We review the research into laetrile below.